|Tim Roufs||extended search|

 Later on in the season it's generally easier to locate the ripe rice.
 You just look around and go where everybody else is working.
 When I was little I'd paddle for my mother.
 She got me in the boat and pointed me where to head.
 The women pointed with their chin in those days.
 "You go in that direction.
 Do you see anybody on the lake?"

 "Well go for them."
 She knew there were old-timers ricing there.

 "How many?
 How many?" she'd say.

 "You go there.
 Go wherever there's two, three boats."
 Then, while we were going there, she'd say, "Yah.
 That's where it's ripe.
 That's why they're working there."

-"They're getting ready to go." mother said.
+"They're getting ready to go," mother said.
 "Oh, the rice is ripe.
 It's fit to eat."
-The flock of blackbirds were all around.
-"The birds, ducks, and everything are going to that rice; it's ripe, it's fit to eat.
+The flock of blackbirds was all around.
+"The birds, ducks, and everything are going to that rice; it's ripe; it's fit to eat.
 They won't stay where it's green."
 So I used to kinda chase the flock around.
 But if you chase them too much, they'll lead you off of that rice field.

 Tying the wild rice together in sheaves is called mah-no-men dak-o-bi-du.